 If you wish, in your guest house you can order a private dinner on the coast or a barbeque on one of the neighboring islands.

-First of all I should say that there exists a certain ‘price arrangement’ among all the owners of the guest houses, who are very reluctant to bargain and to knock down the prices on guided tours.
 Nowadays it’s very difficult to go on a guided tour with one hotel, if you stay in another one (the managers contact each other and decide whether to let you go there or not).
 It takes some time to figure out how this system works.
-I have never experienced the same situation on other islands.
-Well, what activities does Maafushi offer to its tourists?

 Local diving centers together with guest houses organize snorkeling trips to various snorkeling points near Maafushi.
 Among them there are Maavelaathu, Banana Reef, Vilivaru Corner, Maafushi Corner and many others.
-Flippers and a mask with a tube can be hired in the centre for free.
-Mind that the equipment is far from being new.
+Flippers and a mask with a snork can be hired in the centre for free.
+Remember, that the equipment is far from being new.

-Everyone who is lucky to visit Maldives must try scuba diving at least once.
+Everyone who is lucky to visit Maldives has to try scuba diving at least once.
 It will be an unforgettable experience!
-In the neighborhood, apart from coral gardens, there are lots of underwater cages and real valleys.
-There are 3 diving schools on Maafushi; there the specialists have PADI certificates.
-Maafushi Dive School is the most famous of them.
-If you wish, you can take a course and get a certificate of a true diver, which gives you the right to dive yourself!
-Depending on the season, you can see sea turtles, manta rays, and sharks (also whale sharks).
+In the neighborhood, apart from coral gardens, there are lots of underwater cages and real valleys near Maafushi.
+There are 3 diving centers on Maafushi; the prices there are practically the same ($35 per dive).
+It is not that expensive in comparison to the cost of diving on other islands.
+There the specialists have PADI certificates.
+If you wish, you can take a course and get a certificate of a Open Water Diver, which gives you the right to dive yourself!
+Depending on the season, you can see sea turtles, manta rays, and sharks.

 Night & Day fishing